 What with Ken having a company to run, the heavy lifting of turning the proposal into a game engine largely fell to Jeff Stephenson.
-Just like the Hi Res Adventure engine, this one was designed to be reusable and extendible from the start.
+Just like the Hi-Res Adventure engine, this one was designed to be reusable and extendible from the start.
 It was initially known as the Game Adaptation Language, or GAL.
 Ken, however, loathed the cutesiness of that acronym, and it was eventually renamed to the Adventure Game Interpreter, or AGI.
 (I’ll refer to the system as AGI from here on for the sake of consistency.)
 Soon the trucks bearing the familiar lead-lined crates began arriving in Oakhurst again, and development began in earnest on both the engine and the game it would run.
 The team chosen for the task consisted of Roberta and about half a dozen programmers and artists.
 The PCjr projects as a whole, which included the adventure game, HomeWord, and several other pieces of software, were given a top-secret code-name: Project Siesta.
-Still, it’s hard to keep anything a secret in a small town like Oakhurst.
-Word quickly spread around town: “The big fucking company is in town again.”
+Still, it’s hard to keep anything a secret in a city as small as Oakhurst.
+Word quickly spread: “The big fucking company is in town again.”